Frequently Asked Questions

 Any size company is fine, anywhere in the world.
 To give an example, two of my clients are in the same town… one is the headquarters of a 100+ store chain that I’ve done tons of work for; the other is a small 5-person service company that I produce three to five pieces a year for.
 It’s all good.

 All of em’…

-Really – I’ve written for everything from (deep breath)… manufacturing to marketing to real estate to insurance to financing and investing to in-home healthcare to fire safety to retail sales to IT services to international medical equipment distributors to a guy selling “holy land dirt” from Israel… you get the idea.
+Really – I’ve written for everything from (deep breath)… manufacturing to marketing to real estate to insurance to financing and investing to in-home healthcare to fire safety to retail sales to IT services to construction to international medical equipment distributors to a guy selling “holy land dirt” from Israel… you get the idea.